-Benchmark 6 - Lending principles- Loan to Valuation principles If the scheme directly holds mortgage assets: (a) where the loan relates to property development-funds are provided to the borrower in stages based on independent evidence of the progress of the development; (b) where the loan relates to property development-the scheme does not lend more than 70% on the basis of the latest 'as if complete' Yes Yes Not applicable Not applicable valuation of property over which security is provided; and (c) in all other cases-the scheme does not lend more than 80% on the basis of the latest market valuation of property over which security is provided Yes Not applicable Benchmark 7 - Distribution practices The responsible entity will not pay current distributions from scheme borrowings.
+Development (Leading advertage Lead to If the contract of the belief we obtain a contract of Benchmark 6 - Lending principles- Loan to Valuation principles If the scheme directly holds mortgage assets: (a) where the loan relates to property development-funds are provided to the borrower in stages based on independent evidence of the progress of the development; Yes Not applicable (b) where the loan relates to property development-the scheme does not lend more than 70% on the basis of the latest 'as if complete' valuation of property over which security is provided; and Yes Not applicable (c) in all other cases-the scheme does not lend more than 80% on the basis of the latest market valuation of property over which security is provided Yes Not applicable Benchmark 7 - Distribution practices The responsible entity will not pay current distributions from scheme borrowings.
 Yes Not applicable Benchmark 8- withdrawal arrangements Liquid schemes For liquid schemes: a) The maximum period allowed for the constitution for the payment of withdrawals requests is 90 days or less; b) The responsible entity will pay withdrawal requests within the period allowed for in the constitution; and c) The responsible entity only permits members to withdraw at any time on request if a least 80% (by value) of the scheme property is: i) Money in an account or on deposit with a bank and is available for withdrawal immediately, or otherwise on expiry of a fixed term not exceeding 90 days; during the normal business hours of the bank; or ii) Assets that the responsible entity can reasonably expect to realise for market value within 10 business days.
-Not applicable Not applicable as the Fund is not liquid.
-We are currently
+Not applicable Not applicable a the Fund is no liquid